dadaatom/BetterConsole/README.md

 ## Console Components

-Console components can be described as linked lists where each node is a portion of text in a console line.
+Console components are elements that within a console display.
 Most methods like Write and WriteLine accept console components as well as strings.